j2store/userguide/flat_rate_per_order.md

 ![Flat rate per order](flat_per_order.png)

-You can give a meaningful name for the method so that the customer understands it easily.
+You can give a meaningful name for the **Shipping Method** so that the customer understands it easily.

-Select a suitable tax profile from the available list.
+Select a suitable **Tax Profile** from the available list.

 For any shipping method, to make it available for selection, always ensure that it is **Enabled** with '**Yes**'.

-Select the Flat rate per order in the list.
+Select the **Flat rate per order** in the list.

 If the shipping address needs to be overridden with store address, you can select it here.